obiwanjacobi/Zsharp/src/Zsharp/readme.md

 - Importing External modules does not find nested public types (Zsharp.Runtime.Conversion.Checked).
 - Import External Modules also loads in all external-to-the-module referenced types (like System.Object). we need Module level dependency detection (and loading) and reference resolvement (SymbolTable).
+- Make external module loading lazy.
+Only load in the types of local referenced symbols.
+    Secondary dependencies could wait until really needed.
+Knowing the correct `usings` to emit would probably be enough?
+    The ResolveDefinition phase would need to be aware of lazy loaded externals in order not to fail them when a secondary dependency's definition cannot be resolved.'
 - AstModuleManager should not return AstModuleExternal instances, but AstModule instances (move Aliases to AstModule).
 - AstTypeReference.MakeCopy should not add to same symboltable.
 - SymbolTable: different flavors of FindSymbol (FindDefintion) do not use the same algorithm to find symbols.